ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Experimental Results

 \subsubsection{Comparison Baselines}

 We compare Enero with three baselines which together represent widely used heuristics and close-to-optimal solutions.
 The first baseline is the Shortest Available Path (SAP) heuristic.
 SAP starts with the empty network and iterates over all traffic demands in decreasing order of bandwidth.
-This is done to allocate the bigger and most critical traffic demands first.
+This is done to allocate the bigger and critical traffic demands first.
 Then, each traffic demand is routed using the path with the highest available bandwidth.
 The second baseline corresponds to a LS algorithm.
 Specifically, we implemented the hill climbing search to improve an initial routing configuration in a greedy fashion.
 Similarly to Enero, this method starts in the same routing configuration using the OSPF protocol and tries to minimize the maximum link utilization.
 This is an iterative process where in each step applies the routing policy of the traffic demand that minimizes the maximum link utilization.
 This process finishes when the maximum link utilization does not improve anymore.

 To compute the optimal solution for our TE problem it would require weeks of computation using ILP.
-As it is not feasible to do that, we chosed DEFO \cite{10.1145/2829988.2787495} as our close-to-optimal baseline.
+As it is not feasible to do that, we chose DEFO \cite{10.1145/2829988.2787495} as our close-to-optimal baseline.
 In particular, we took the implementation from \cite{gay2017repetita} and adapted it to have at most one intermediate SR node per traffic demand.
 DEFO is a CP-based solution and if left enough time executing it provides a close-to-optimal solution.
 This is the reason why we left DEFO executing for 180 seconds in all of our experiments.
-Following the recommendations from the experiments in the original paper \cite{10.1145/2829988.2787495} on very large topologies (i.e., a few hundreds of edges and more than 6.000 traffic demands to optimize), we expect that 180 seconds is enough to find close-to-optimal solutions in our topologies (i.e., we have topologies of up to 100 nodes and 900 traffic demands).
-DEFO uses Equal-cost multi-path routing (ECMP) to route the traffic demands.
-This enables DEFO to divide the traffic sent to a node among multiple paths, achieving a better traffic distribution and a lower link utilization.
-In our problem setup the traffic demands are routed using solely a single path, creating a natural gap between DEFO and Enero's performance.
-We left the task of enabling Enero to optimize using ECMP for future work.
+Following the recommendations from the experiments in the original paper \cite{10.1145/2829988.2787495} on very large topologies (i.e., a few hundreds of links and more than 6.000 traffic demands to optimize), we expect that 180 seconds is enough to find close-to-optimal solutions in our topologies (i.e., we have topologies of up to 100 nodes and 900 traffic demands).